devmohamedkh/express-cli/README.md

 ## Getting Started

 1. Ensure [Node.js and NPM](https://nodejs.org/en/download/) is installed on your computer
-2. Install the package globally **npm install -g express-api-cli**
+2. Install the package globally **npm install -g express-cli**
-3. Open your command line tool and type the following command to create a new project **exp-api create awesome-project**
+3. Open your command line tool and type the following command to create a new project **exp-cli create awesome-project**

     _Subsitute "awesome-project" with the name of your project._